irsheep/ContainerBoilerplate/README.md

 - bin: Scripts to build and run the container for Linux and Windows
 - conf: Container configuration files
 - image: Contains the entrypoint and initialization scripts.
-Use this directory to store application configuration files or files to be copied into the container at build time.
+Use this directory to store application configuration files or files to be copied into the container at build time
-- volumes: Bind mounts to store persistent data required by the container.
+- volumes: Bind mounts to store persistent data required by the container

 ### bin

-Container initialization scripts are kept in this directory, run **build** and **test** scripts to build the image and verify that the application is working as expected inside the container and once satisfied, you can execute the **run** script to create a persistent container based on the current image.
+Container initialization scripts are kept in this directory, run **build** and **dev** scripts to build the image and verify that the application is working as expected inside the container and once satisfied, you can execute the **run** script to create a persistent container based on the current image.

 The scripts will use the **Dockerfile** and **settings.env** from the **conf** directory, to build, name and tag the image; see the next section for more information.

-- build: Builds the container image.
+- build: Builds the container image
-- test: Creates a **non-persistent** container, that will be deleted after exiting.
+- dev: Creates a **non-persistent** container, that will be deleted after exiting
-- run: Create a **persistent** container, based on the image created with the **build** script.
+- run: Create a **persistent** container, based on the image created with the **build** script
+- push: Upload the local image to a remote repository

-Edit the **test** and **run** scripts to add extra configuration settings such as _volumes_, _ports_, etc. to the initialization of the containers.
+Edit the **dev** and **run** scripts to add extra configuration settings such as _volumes_, _ports_, etc. to the initialization of the containers.

 ### conf